 The Music Performance major provides the potential professional performer (musician) and/or teacher with the finest instrumental/vocal training within the context of a comprehensive undergraduate curriculum.
 Individual study with artist-teachers enables each student to achieve a high level of proficiency on the major instrument (strings, woodwinds, brass, percussion, guitar, keyboard, voice), and a high level of participation in ensembles provides performance experience and a broad knowledge of the literature.
-Specialized coursework develops the expertise in reading, writing, analysis, musical styles, and performance practices which marks the professional performer/teacher (musician).
+Specialized coursework develops the expertise in reading, writing, analysis, musical styles, and performance practices, which marks the professional performer/teacher (musician).
 The department provides applied instruction and coursework in performance for music majors and minors, as well as for all qualified students of the University.

-Admittance as a music performance major
+Admission as a music performance major

-A student is accepted for the bachelor of music degree program in music performance by successfully passing an audition before the appropriate area faculty.
+A student is accepted for the bachelor of music degree program in music performance by successfully passing an audition with the appropriate area faculty.
 This audition may be held at the time of the initial College of Musical Arts audition or during the course of degree study.
 Continuance and/or acceptance as a music performance major is dependent on jury approval each semester.
 Acceptance as a performance major later than the freshman year may necessitate studies beyond the fourth year to meet repertoire and performance standards.

 Information on jury examinations can be found in the College of Musical Arts Student Handbook.